• Skip to primary navigation

 • Black beans - a small can of drained black beans adds some extra protein to this mango salsa.
 It also add to the chunkiness and makes it a heartier salsa.

 • Quinoa - another great way to give this salsa a protein boost.
-This turns it in to more of a salad.
+This turns it into more of a salad.

 • Pineapple - grilled pineapple adds loads of extra sweetness and texture to this salsa.
 You don't have to grill it, but it really caramelises the edges.